caioaletroca/QueueDuino/README.md

 # QueueDuino

 This libraries creates a queue list with Strings data, passed as argument to a user configured action.
-Recommend when you have to perform a current action later, like request a server.
+Recommended when you have to perform a current action later, like request a server.
 The list is also stored on the flash memory.

 # Quick Start